suhwantcha/suhwantcha/README.md

 ### 🎓 Education

 * **Sogang University (2024 – Present)**
-B.S. in Computer Science and Engineering & Big Data (Interdisciplinary Program)
+B.S. in Computer Science and Engineering & Big Data

 * **Hankuk University of Foreign Studies (2020 – 2023)**
 B.S. in Information and Communication Engineering